How to easily attract the clients you want.

 The need for multicultural customer avatars

-At a copywriting conference last year, I spoke about how customer avatars have evolved from being about Sue, Robert or George and why businesses need to recognise it and adapt.
+At a copywriting conference in 2022, I spoke about how customer avatars have evolved from being about Sue, Robert or George and why businesses need to recognise it and adapt.

 Your business may have customers who hail from multicultural backgrounds.
 You need to keep this in mind when creating a customer profile in your business or marketing plan.